hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 ## Current Focus

-Project is in the final stage of initialization.
-Core requirements, technology stack, architecture, project scaffolding, and environment setup have been completed.
-We are now ready for the final step: Memory Bank initialization.
+Project has transitioned to DEVELOPMENT phase after completing all initialization steps.
+We are now in RESEARCH mode, ready to begin feature development.

 ## Immediate Next Steps